Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Gluten-Free Options

-Use cornstarch or arrowroot powder for a smooth, gluten-free texture.
+Use 1 tbsp cornstarch or arrowroot powder mixed with water for a smooth, gluten-free texture, ideal for GERD-friendly diets.

 Creamy Texture

-Puree potatoes or cauliflower for creaminess without heavy dairy.
+Puree 1/2 cup cooked potatoes or 1/4 cup steamed cauliflower with broth and blend back into the chowder for creaminess without heavy dairy.

 Serving Suggestions